-Simply put, post close liquidity is the amount of cash and cash equivalents that the guarantor(s) of a loan will have left over after contributing their portion of equity required to close a transaction.
+Simply put, post-close liquidity is the amount of cash and cash equivalents that the guarantor(s) of a loan will have left over after contributing their portion of equity required to close a transaction.
 Therefore, this calculation is generally specific to those that are signing as a guarantor of the loan even though there may be other partners.

-A guarantor’s post close liquidity is one of the primary factors that determine how much loan amount they qualify for.
+A guarantor’s post-close liquidity is one of the primary factors that determine how much loan amount they qualify for.
 This metric is important because lenders want to feel comfortable that the borrower on a transaction has enough cash reserves to cover any disruption in the property’s performance that may create a shortfall in loan payments.
 For instance, a construction or bridge loan may have delays or overruns in the process causing the property’s cash flow to ramp up slower than expected.

 Barring the concerns over what lenders consider qualifying funds (which we will cover in Part II), the calculation is relatively simple.
 It is important to note that the requirement is on an aggregate basis for all of the guarantors.
 Therefore, you can add the calculation up for all signing parties when there is more than one guarantor in order to meet the required amount (generally without regard to whether or not all guarantors have equal ownership percentages).
-To calculate the total combined post close liquidity, follow these three steps:
+To calculate the total combined post-close liquidity, follow these three steps:

 Step #1 Generate the equity required to close the transaction (total cost minus the debt).
-Ask your lender or broker for the Sources and Uses on a transaction, or for a rough estimate use your purchase price plus 2.0% for losing costs (possibly higher for bridge loans if lender’s charge additional origination fees) and subtract the loan amount.
+Ask your lender or broker for the Sources and Uses on a transaction, or for a rough estimate use your purchase price plus 2.0% for closing costs (possibly higher for bridge loans if lender’s charge additional origination fees) and subtract the loan amount.

 Ex.
 We’ll use a $5,000,000 purchase with 2.0% closing costs of $100,000.
 This results in a total cost of $5,100,000.
 A loan amount of 75% of the purchase price of $5,000,000 equates to $3,750,000.
 Total cost of $5,100,000 – $3,750,000 = $1,350,000 in required equity to close.